Offers contained within this article maybe expired.

 Return protection phone number

-American Express purchase protection is a solid benefit that you should definitely consider taking advantage of.
+American Express return protection is a solid benefit that you should definitely consider taking advantage of.
 The key with perks like this is to act promptly and to keep track of your documentation.